JeffDeCola/jeffCoin/README.md

   * **GetCurrentBlock** Gets the currentBlock
   * **AddTransactionToCurrentBlock()** Adds a transaction to the currentBlock

-The guts will deal directly with the blockchain,
+The guts deal directly with the blockchain,

 * BLOCKCHAIN
   * **loadBlockchain()** Loads the entire blockchain